 Origami Tsunami – Face Like A Frying Pan

-Based between Manchester and Leicester, Origami Tsunami have become a powerful presence in England’s independent music scene, earning recognition from outlets like Right Chord Music, BBC Introducing Lancashire, and BBC Radio 6’s Tom Robinson.
+Based between Manchester and Lancashire, Origami Tsunami have become a powerful presence in England’s independent music scene, earning recognition from outlets like Right Chord Music, BBC Introducing Lancashire, and BBC Radio 6’s Tom Robinson.

 Since forming, Origami Tsunami has grown into a versatile project.
 From the vibrant math-rock track Life Hack to the psychedelic layers of I Dreamt That I Was Only Dreaming, the band has crafted a diverse catalogue rich in textures and styles.